rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

 ### RTMedia-Related Methods

-These methods implements comments, media likes, media add, rtmedia_gallery  and requires token for data processing.
+These methods implement comments, media likes, media add, rtmedia_gallery and requires token for data processing.

 #### Media Upload

-Details of method to upload a new media using RTMedia API.
+Details of the method to upload a new media using RTMedia API.

 ##### [POST] rtmedia_upload_media (under development)